senofi/documentation/docs/source/iac-jenkins-prepare-terraform.rst

 Refer to this spreadsheet that details the list of variables and its details to help populate variable set.

-:download: `Worksheet <./table-terraform-variables.xls>` to prepare variable set in terraform cloud/enterprise.
+Use this :download:`TerraformVariables <./table-terraform-variables.xls>` to prepare variable set in terraform cloud/enterprise.

 Team Access
 -----------